lxc/incus/doc/api-extensions.md

 ## `agent_nic_config`

-If set to `true`, on VM start-up the `lxd-agent` will apply NIC configuration to change the names and MTU of the instance NIC devices.
+If set to `true`, on VM start-up the `incus-agent` will apply NIC configuration to change the names and MTU of the instance NIC devices.

 ## `projects_restricted_intercept`